HIDDA/persistence/README.md

-# persistence
+### Persistence of Passive Immunity, Natural Immunity (and Vaccination)
-Supplementary R package for the book chapter "Persistence of Passive Immunity, Natural Immunity (and Vaccination)"
+by Amy K Winter and C. Jessica E. Metcalf